 Perceiving personality types deal with unexpected situations in a flexible manner.
 They dislike rules and regulations, and prefer to keep their options open.
 These people are very adaptable to changes and view routine as a needless limitation.
 Their spontaneous nature tends to keep their environment busy and interesting — which is a blessing, in their book.
 To Perceiving people, deadlines are optional and they tend to move through life at their own pace.
 They are also much better at starting new projects, rather than methodically seeing old ones through.
 People with this personality trait have a dislike toward commitments, since they want to be open and ready when a new opportunity appears on the horizon.

 Here is a summary of prominent Perceiving traits:

 - Dislike structure and rules

 - No issues changing their mind halfway through

 - Tend to procrastinate

 - Like to keep their options open

 ENFP Cognitive Functions

-Each Myers Briggs personality type operates through 4 hierarchical cognitive functions.
+Each personality type operates through 4 hierarchical cognitive functions.
 They are expressed by a Preference, combined with how the individual directs their energy – either inward (Introverted) or outward (Extroverted).
-These cognitive functions follow a strict order in each personality, with the dominant and auxiliary ones playing the biggest part in how the MBTI type behaves.
+These cognitive functions follow a strict order in each personality, with the dominant and auxiliary ones playing the biggest part in how the personality type behaves.
 The remaining two have their own influence but can only apply to certain situations or scenarios.

 The ENFP function stack looks like this: